Temps and termites are on the rise. Schedule your free inspection today.

 Lifecycle

-• Adults emerge from their overwintering sites in the spring, usually in early May.
+• Adults emerge from their overwintering sites in early May in the spring.
 After they feed for about two weeks, they mate, and the females begin to lay eggs.

 • A single female can lay up to 400 eggs.
 Eggs hatch in three to seven days.

-• Nymphs range in size from 2.4 mm 1st instar nymphs to 12 mm 5th instar nymph.
+• Nymphs range in size from 2.4 mm 1st instar nymphs to 12 mm 5th instar nymphs.

 • Dark red eyes; abdomen yellowish-red in 1st instar, off-white with reddish spots on abdomen of later instars.